Nea Ionia metro station

-Nea Ionia (Νέα Ιωνία) is a metro station in Nea Ionia, Athens, Greece.
+Nea Ionia (Νέα Ιωνία) is a metro station in the municipality of Nea Ionia in the regional unit of North Athens, Attica, Greece.
 It is located 17.923 km from the datum point in Piraeus.
 It was previous a train station operated by Attica Railways that served Lavriou Square and Strofyli, it was 7.340 km from Lavriou Square.

 The first station on this site was open from 1922 to 1938.
 This station was named Podarades (Ποδαράδες) for an older name of the settlement which later became the city of Nea Ionia, named for refugees from an area formerly called Ionia in Asia Minor.
-The present Metro station was opened on 14 March 1956 under its present name.
-It was the northernmost terminus of Line 1 until March 4, 1957.
+The present Metro station was opened by the Hellenic Electric Railways on 14 March 1956, and was the northernmost terminus of Line 1 until 4 March 1957.
 The station, which features two side platforms was renovated in 2003–4.